Nitrokey/nitrokey-websmartcard/README.md

 ### Keys

 This solution will support multiple keys.
 Keys can be derived on the fly from a master key or imported and stored in the device (resident keys).
 All key operations (sign, decrypt) require the public key as a parameter.
 These operations follow this scheme:
-1) Check if public key matches any stored (resident) key and origin.
+1) Check if public key or key handle matches any stored (resident) key and origin.
 If not, continue with step 2, otherwise step 3.
-2) Derive key: key = KDF(master key, public_key, origin) and verify it's validity against HMAC.
+2) Derive key: key = KDF(master key, key_handle, origin) and verify it's validity against HMAC.
 3) Compute key operation with payload.
 4) Return result.